Wildlife Refuge

 Some of the animals helped by Black Cockatoo Gallery

 These two wallabies are Jessie and Bella.
-The first shot is when they were 7 months old, and the second shot was taken when both had been released.
+The first photo is when they were seven months old, and the second photo was taken when both were about to be released.

 This kookaburra Coby was hit by a car and damaged his right wing.